-- 1. Begin by selecting the Scan icon in the menu bar and select the Floor Analysis option near the bottom of the menu. - Make sure the Floor Flatness/Floor Levelness icon is selected in - the bottom left-hand corner.

-3. Select the Floor Selection tool located above the information ribbon. - 4.
+- 1. Begin by selecting the Scan icon in the menu bar and select the Floor Analysis option near the bottom of the menu. - 2.
+Make sure the Floor Contours icon is selected in the bottom left-hand corner. - 3.
+Select the Floor Selection tool located above the information ribbon. - 4.
 Once selected, a menu will open.
-Tap the + icon to add a new floor - 5.
-Use the red, green and blue arrows to move the limit box to show only the floor of the area you would like to analyze.
+Tap the + icon to add a new floor.
+If you have already extracted a floor, select which one you would like to analyze and skip to step 9

 - 6. Once you have selected the region you want to analyze, press the confirm button - 7.
 After tapping on confirm your floor will now be extracted with the selected points.
-Once the extraction is successful, select the save icon to save your extracted floor.
-You can select the edit icon at any point to change the name or assigned layer of this extracted floor.
+Once the extraction is successful, select the save icon to save your

-8. To readjust the selected floor from the current extracted points, select the crop icon next to the edit icon.
+- extracted floor.
+You can select the edit icon at any point to change the name or assigned layer of this extracted floor. - 8.
+To readjust the selected floor from the current extracted points, select the crop icon next to the edit icon.
 This will delete your current saved floor.

-- 9. Once you are satisfied with your extracted floor, close out of the floor selection tool by tapping on the floor selection icon again. - 10.
-The contour lines along with the high, in tolerance, and low points will be automatically generated based on the tolerance specifications you set in the edit menu.
-To change the resolution, elevation and tolerance, select the edit icon in the bottom center of the screen.
+9. Once you are satisfied with your extracted floor, close out of the floor selection tool by tapping on the floor selection icon again.

+10. The contour lines along with the high, in tolerance, and low points will be automatically generated based on the tolerance specifications you set in the edit menu.
+To change the resolution (distance between points), elevation and tolerance, select the edit icon in the bottom center of the screen.